asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

 weight: 199
 ---

+A server represents a message broker handling communication between producers and consumers.
+Adding and defining servers is useful because it specifies where and how to connect.
+The connection facilitates where to send and receive messages.

+A unique key identifies the server and contains information about the server's connection details, such as the URL, protocol, and authentication.

-Defining and connecting to servers in AsyncAPI allows you to describe the communication infrastructure of your event-driven system enabling smooth message exchange among various components.
+Defining and connecting to servers allows you to describe the communication infrastructure of your system enabling smooth message exchange among various components.

 ```mermaid
 graph LR